nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 - **Pastry Catalogue**: Complete list of pastries your bakery offers, including prices and required ingredients
-- **Ingredient Catalogue**: Complete list of ingredients used in your bakery, including costs and supplier information
+- **Ingredient Catalogue**: Complete list of ingredients used in your bakery, including costs
 - **Product ID**: Unique identifier assigned to each pastry or ingredient in the catalogues
 - **Cost**:
   - For ingredients: Purchase price from supplier